JenniferLMiller/CnCRepo/README.md

 # CnCRepo
 Playing around with Git and GitHub

+Making a change to this file so it can be committed